An easy and delicious vegetarian one-pot pasta dish.

-Pinterest is a great way to lose a few hours, isn’t it?
+Pinterest is a great way to lose a few hours.
 I find myself browsing pins for things I’m not even interested in, like bathroom decor and wedding decorations.
-Although to be fair, as you might expect, mostly I look at recipes.
-And food more generally.
-But mostly recipes.
+Although as you might expect, mostly I look at recipes.

 Recently, I found myself browsing ‘one-pot’ pasta dishes.
-The general idea seems to be that you make a liquidy sauce, then chuck in the pasta (and possibly vegetables) and cook it in the sauce, in the same pot, hence ‘one-pot’.
+The general idea is that you make a liquidy sauce, then chuck in the pasta and possibly some vegetables.
+Everything cooks in the sauce, in the same pot, hence ‘one-pot’.
 What could be easier?

 On any given school night, easy is definitely the right adjective to describe our dinner, so I decided to give the one-pot method a go.
-But, since I’m new to the technique and wanted to maximise the chances of success, I used ptitim (Israeli giant couscous), as they cook quickly and in a known volume of liquid.
-I’m sure you could use orzo or any other small pasta shapes in this recipe for a very similar end result.
+Since I’m new to the technique and wanted to maximise the chances of success, I used some star-shaped Israeli giant couscous (ptitim), as they cook quickly and in a known volume of liquid.
+I’m sure you could use orzo or other small pasta shapes in this recipe for a very similar end result.

-The sauce was gooey and creamy and extremely tasty, and the ptitim were just cooked without being mushy.
+The sauce was gooey and creamy and extremely tasty, and the giant couscous were just cooked without being mushy.
 Perfect!
-And as promised, the washing up was minimal!
+As promised, the washing up was minimal!

-I’ll certainly be trying this technique again, and now that I’ve got the basics, perhaps next time I’ll be brave enough to try with ‘big’ pasta shapes, or even spaghetti.
-I bet you could even finish this off in the oven to create a sort of baked-risotto/pasta-bake hybrid…
+I’ll certainly be trying this technique again.
+Now that I’ve got the basics, perhaps next time I’ll be brave enough to try with ‘big’ pasta shapes, or even spaghetti.
+I bet you could even finish this off in the oven to create a sort of baked-risotto/pasta-bake hybrid.

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)